 After having a good time at the falls, we headed back to Bangalore.
 We were in a hurry to cross the Bandipur park gate which is closed 9 pm to 6 am in the morning.
 We were right there on time and entered the park, but elephants blocked our route.
 We waited there in the middle of the forest for around half an hour waiting for the elephants to clear the road, but the elephants were busy playing around.
 There were 2 to 3 adult elephants and 2 cute baby elephants.
 Worried for our safety we decided to return back to the entrance and wait till the dawn.

 We spent the night in our car and headed back to Bangalore in the morning.
+If you cannot afford to drive around you can simply choose one of the several Kerala Tour Packages and enjoy the beautiful locations of ‘God’s Own Country’.

 Driving through thousands of acres of fog-covered hills of tea plantations; The Beautiful Munnar.